eclipse-iofog/iofogctl/docs/md/iofogctl_legacy.md

 ### Synopsis

-Execute commands using legacy CLI
+Execute commands using legacy Controller and Agent CLI.

+Legacy commands require SSH access to the corresponding Agent or Controller.

+Use the configure command to add SSH details to Agents and Controllers if necessary.

 ```
 iofogctl legacy resource NAME COMMAND ARGS... [flags]